WorldSellerGame/world-seller/README.md

 * `maxSkillGainLevel` - the level at which the threat stops giving skill gain
 * `level` - the range of levels the threat will be valid for the player (`min`, `max`)
 * `enemies` - the enemies the threat will spawn - see threats for how to declare this, and see Enemies for the valid enemies

+#### Adding a New Dungeon

+1. Add the dungeon under any file in the `content/dungeons` folder (file names are used here are purely organizational, _but_ consider naming them in order with a brief description, e.g. `1-goblin` for "level 1" and "there are goblins here").

+Dungeons require:

+* `name` - shown in game
+* `description` - shown in game
+* `icon` - the name of the SVG file in `src/assets/icon`
+* `givesPointAtCombatLevel` - the level at which the dungeon will give a point
+* `floors` - the floors the dungeon has - see dungeons for how to declare this, and see Dungeon Nodes for a listing of valid node names
+* `boss` - the threat name of the boss of the dungeon (when beaten, the player will be given a point and exit the dungeon)
+* `threats` - a mapping of keys to threat names - the keys will be placed in the floor layout, and the threat names must be threats that exist
+* `treasureChests` - a mapping of keys to the possible rewards given by the chest - each type of chest can have a randomized set of rewards, and they can have multiple rewards (see examples)